cpp-cat/bettercare4.me/README.md

 - Add NDCs as component for HEDIS Rule framework

 ## User Stories Sprint Backlog
-- Read NDC from CSV file for use in HEDIS rules
 - Detail CDC HEDIS rules

 ## Completed User Stories